 Bio Ayla Stackhouse

 Ayla is a 17 year old vocal phenomenon whose skills and accomplishments continue to mount and are without limit.
-A complete entertainer, she is a singer, songwriter, musician, dancer and actress.
-Ayla began professional training on the piano at 8.
+Born in Detroit, Ayla began professional training on the piano at 8.
 She has been taking vocal lessons since she was 5, and plays the piano, guitar, clarinet and cello.

-In February of 2013 Ayla was part of the cast in the Carol Burnett Awards Tribute.
+In February of 2013 Ayla was part of the cast in the Carol Burnett Awards Tribute at the El Capitan Theatre.
 She also won the Hollywood Rotary Music local contest, and went on to win the Rotary District 5280 contest in March.
 She was invited to perform for the district in Santa Barbara on May 4, 2013 and received a standing ovation for her resounding rendition of “The Girl in 14G.”
-In November of last year, the Detroit native played a principal role in the Hollywood High School of Performing Arts presentation of “Play it Again, Sam.”
-In December she was a principal in the play “Rent” and had the female solo for the song “Seasons of Love.”
+In November of last year, Ayla played a principal role in the Hollywood High School of Performing Arts production of “Play it Again, Sam.”

 In 2008, at 12 she flew to California to live with her aunt and pursue her dream.
 In 2009 she was invited to sing opera with Italian stars Fracesco Attesti and Annika Kaschenz, at Harmony Magnet Academy in Strathmore, an event sponsored by Rotary.
 Later that year she did a Pop/R&B show as the featured artist, did melody of Broadway tunes, and did a jazz set in Encino, California, that had the audience on its feet.
 In 2010 officials from the city of Philadelphia flew Ayla in to perform at the Jazz Journey Institute.